 I want four or five Windsor chairs that can remain permanently outdoors on the front veranda of the new house.
 As I have blathered on about forest chairs on numerous occasions, I thought I would make a pair of them to begin with.

 This particular variety of Windsor elbow-chair with its vasiform back splat follows a more general type of comb-back chair popular during the second half of the eighteenth-century.

-The seats are of solid elm, the legs and back sticks are of ash, the arms are single-piece steam-bent ash bows and the arm posts, splats and crest rails can either be of ash or a drupaceous fruitwood of one sort or another.
+The seats are of solid elm, the legs and back sticks are of ash, the arms are single-piece steam-bent ash bows and the arm posts, splats and crest rails can either be of ash, elm or a drupaceous fruitwood of one sort or another.

 The seats can be bell-shaped with gently curved front edges or D-shaped and flat-fronted (fig. 1).
-The arm posts are flat blades and simply shaped rather than the more usual turned or steam-bent items, but the most notable deviation from the archetypal Windsor is the absence of any stretchers.
+The arm posts are flat blades and simply shaped rather than the more usual turned or steam-bent items.
+A notable deviation, of these chairs from the archetypal Windsor, is the absence of any stretchers.